California bans masks meant to hide law enforcement officers' identities

 "They didn't ban criminals from wearing masks, they didn't tell criminals that they had to identify themselves," Bianco said while campaigning in Northern California on Friday.
 "Every single person that voted for that needs to be eliminated in the next election.
 Anyone that votes for those people are absolute idiots."

-The California Peace Officers Research Association — the largest law enforcement organization in the state representing over 80,000 public safety members — and Police Chiefs Association were also against the bill.
+The Peace Officers Research Association of California — representing over 80,000 public safety members — and the California Police Chiefs Association were also against the bill.

 Giselle Garcia with NorCal Resist, a Sacramento-based mutual aid organization that provides legal assistance to immigrants at risk of deportation, said the ban would be helpful even if it's not enforceable.